 With weight loss, always remember, simplicity is best.

-If you are determined to lose weight this year—for good—and you don’t know where to start, then check out the 1-Week Diet.
+If you are really determined to lose weight this year—for good—and you prefer a structured plan to jumpstart your weight loss journey, you need to check out the 2-Week Diet program.